hayoade1/thomas_cc_demo/terraform/aws/README.md

 3. `cd thomas_cc_demo/terraform/aws/`
 4. `cp terraform.auto.tfvars.example terraform.auto.tfvars`
 5. Edit the `terraform.auto.tfvars` file:
-  1. Change the `project_name` to something which is 1) only all lowercase letters, numbers and dashes; 2) is unique to you; 3) and ends in `-noconnect`
+  1. Change the `project_name` to something as below:
+     - It should be unique to you.
+     - It should be lowercase alphaneumeric, and hyphens is ok.
   2. In the `hashi_tags` line change `owner` to be your email address.
-  3. Change `ssh_key_name` to the name of the key identified in "Requirement 4"

-    The combination of `project_name` and `owner` **must be unique within your AWS organization** --- they are used to set the Consul cluster membership when those instances start up.
+     **Important**: The combination of `project_name` and `owner` must be unique within your AWS organization.
+They are used to set Consul cluster membership.

+  3. Change `ssh_key_name` to the name of an already existing SSH Keypair in AWS.
   4. Optionally, specify your own IP address (`["<your_ip_address>/32"]`)  for the variable `security_group_ingress`.
 This is only needed if you want to access Vault and/or Consul UI.
 You can visit [http://whatismyip.akamai.com](http://whatismyip.akamai.com) to find your IP address.

 4. Save your changes to the `terraform.auto.tfvars` file